If you haven’t already done so, click here to read part one!

 It was a whirlwind, but you knocked it out of the park, if you do say so yourself!

 Each of your cameras sport two memory cards, so you separate them, effectively creating a backup for all of the images you took.
-But one backup isn’t enough for your very first client’s wedding photos, so you bust out your portable hard drive and upload each individual card, a process which takes around an hour and a half.
+But one backup isn’t enough for your very first client’s wedding photos, so you bust out your portable hard drive and upload each individual card, a process which takes around four hours.
 You start this while you’re driving back to your hotel, because you won’t be able to breathe until you have as many backups as Michael Jordan has shoes.

 Back at the room, you indulge in an adult beverage (or two) because you’ve earned it.
-You make a third backup of the images on your laptop and possibly upload a fourth to the cloud, which will take all night because you have almost 2,000 30-megapixel RAW files.
+You make a third backup of the images on your laptop and possibly upload a fourth to the cloud, which will take all night because you have nearly 10,000 30-megapixel RAW files.

 You have another beverage on the plane.
-It costs $6.75.
+It costs 13 dollars.

-You get home around 9:00 am and by now, your bride is super excited to see some photos from her wedding.
-You can’t just post random photos willy nilly, so you sit down and sort through your 2,000 images and pick out the best ones, making sure to delete the “outtakes” along the way.
-You edit your favorites and publish them to your blog along with a couple paragraphs of text telling the story of the wedding.
+You get home around 9:00 am and by now, the couple is super excited to see some photos from the wedding.
+You can’t just post random photos willy-nilly, so you sit down and sort through your 10,000 images and pick out the best ones, making sure to delete the “outtakes” along the way.
+You edit your favorites and publish them to your wedding photography blog along with a couple paragraphs of text telling the story of the wedding.

-You update all of your social media accounts with something like “awesome wedding in Aspen yesterday!” along with a cool photo, which you have resized differently for each and every site because there is absolutely no image spec uniformity in social media (you figured this out one fine afternoon with your old friend, Google).
-You also spend an hour or so figuring out who all the other vendors were at the wedding (e.g. coordinator, DJ, caterer, florist, videographer, etc.), which is no small feat because you have only the vaguest sense of what actually happened at the wedding (a wedding is like the breeze at the opening credits of Forest Gump, and you, the photographer, are the feather).
+You update all of your social media accounts with something like “awesome wedding in Aspen yesterday!” along with a cool photo, which you have resized differently for each and every site because there is absolutely no image spec uniformity in social media.
+You also spend 30 minutes figuring out who all the other vendors were at the wedding (e.g. coordinator, DJ, caterer, florist, videographer, etc.), which is no small feat because you have only the vaguest sense of what actually happened at the wedding (a wedding is like the breeze during the opening credits of Forest Gump, and you, the photographer, are the feather).
 You link to all of their pages so they can see how good of a job you did and recommend you to all of their future clients.
-Hopefully.
+If you’re lucky.

 Back to your equipment.
-You have a portrait shoot tomorrow because, hey, that was only one wedding and you need to pay the bills.
+You have an engagement session tomorrow because, hey, that was only one wedding and you need to pay the bills.
 Same process from before the wedding: you charge your batteries, format your memory cards, clean your glass, test your lights and your radio triggers and check, double-check and triple-check that you have everything you need, including backups of the important items, which is every single thing.

 Other shit to do